alexandre-hallaine/ghstats/README.md

 ## Data Source

-Data is downloaded from [GitHub Archive](https://www.gharchive.org/) which provides hourly snapshots of GitHub activity.
+Data is downloaded from [GitHub Archive](https://www.gharchive.org/) which provides hourly snapshots of GitHub activity including events like pushes, pull requests, issues, and more.